Level/levelup/README.md

 LevelDB is a simple key-value store built by Google.
 It's used in Google Chrome and many other products.
 LevelDB supports arbitrary byte arrays as both keys and values, singular _get_, _put_ and _delete_ operations, _batched put and delete_, bi-directional iterators and simple compression using the very fast [Snappy](http://google.github.io/snappy/) algorithm.

 LevelDB stores entries sorted lexicographically by keys.
-This makes the [streaming interface](#createReadStream) of `levelup` - which exposes LevelDB iterators as [Readable Streams](https://nodejs.org/docs/latest/api/stream.html#stream_readable_streams) - a very powerful query mechanism.
+This makes the <a href="#createReadStream">streaming interface</a> of `levelup` - which exposes LevelDB iterators as [Readable Streams](https://nodejs.org/docs/latest/api/stream.html#stream_readable_streams) - a very powerful query mechanism.

 The most common store is [`leveldown`](https://github.com/Level/leveldown/) which provides a pure C++ binding to LevelDB.
 [Many alternative stores are available](https://github.com/Level/awesome/#stores) such as [`level.js`](https://github.com/Level/level.js) in the browser or [`memdown`](https://github.com/Level/memdown) for an in-memory store.
 They typically support strings and Buffers for both keys and values.
 For a richer set of data types you can wrap the store with [`encoding-down`](https://github.com/Level/encoding-down).